kaigan94/kaigan94/README.md

 ## 🗺️ Origin & Journey
 📍 Lund, Sweden
-🎓 Fullstack development student with a passion for frontend and UI design 🧭 Curious & always looking for ways to learn and improve
+🎓 Fullstack development student with a passion for frontend, crazy ideas and UI design 🧭 Curious & always looking for ways to learn and improve

 ---